etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 ## Introduction

-Lead to Read KC is a non-profit which facilitates reading-based mentorship in the Kansas City metro area.
-They connect adult volunteers with 1st-3rd grade students for one hour each week to read together.
-As their motto goes, "Together we are creating a community of readers, one lunch hour at a time."
+Lead to Read KC is a non-profit that facilitates reading-based mentorship in the Kansas City metro area.
+They connect adult volunteers with 1st-3rd grade students for one lunch hour each week to read together.
+As their tagline indicates, "Together we are creating a community of readers, one lunch hour at a time."

 Lead to Read's previous website was a 10+ year old Wordpress site with lackluster [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit scores:

 ![Old Lead to Read website Lighthouse Scores](ltr_lighthouse_old.png)

-The performance and accessibility categories are especially concerning: the site isn't accessible or mobile friendly, and takes over 17 seconds to become interactive.
+The performance and accessibility categories are especially concerning: The site isn't accessible or mobile friendly, and it takes more than 17 seconds to become interactive.

 Last year, I approached the executive director of Lead to Read to propose a website redesign using [Gatsby](https://www.gatsbyjs.com/).
 Gatsby is a fantastic React/GraphQL-powered static site generator that I've [written about before](https://etnichols.com/programming/blog-redesign-with-gatsby) and use for this blog.
 She gave the redesign the green light and off we went!

-## Getting Started
+## Getting started

 I had four main goals in mind as I approached the redesign: